Eddie Futch: Manila

 Four and a half years after the Fight of the Century, Frazier and Ali met for a third and final time in a fight known as the "Thrilla in Manila" in September 1975.
 Futch served as Frazier's manager and chief second for the fight, having inherited those duties from Durham who died from a stroke shortly after Frazier's defeat by George Foreman in 1973.

 Futch's chief concern for the fight was that Ali not be allowed to repeat the illegal tactic of holding Frazier behind the neck, as Ali had in their 1974 second fight.
 This had created extended clinches that kept Frazier from throwing punches and allowed Ali to rest.
 Ali had won the fight with a 12th-round decision.
 Futch claimed that Ali had held Frazier illegally 133 times in that fight without being penalized.
-He had also done it against Foreman in his defeat of him in Zaire.
+He had also done it against Foreman in his 1974 Zaire fight.
 Sensing trouble, Futch vetoed as referee (Ali-Foreman ref) Zach Clayton and two others suggested by Ali's promoter, Don King.
 He told Filipino authorities that Ali intended to ruin what was to be a great event for their nation by constantly tying up Frazier illegally, and suggested that they assign one of their countrymen as referee.
 This resulted in the appointment of Filipino Carlos Padilla, who sternly warned Ali on multiple occasions throughout the bout that he would be penalized, thus preventing him from doing it as often or effectively as he might have wished.

 Futch wanted Frazier to bait Ali into throwing the uppercut again, but Ali did not do this during the fight.
 Futch thought the key would be for Frazier to constantly attack Ali's body, including punches to the hips when Ali effectively covered up his torso along the ropes.
 He told Frazier to be patient and deliberate in his attack, and to concentrate mostly on the body when Ali went into his rope-a-dope strategy so that he would not exhaust himself as Foreman had done.
 This proved to be effective to some extent, as it gave Ali hematomas on both hips.
 However, Ali's strategy of punching Frazier in the head ultimately proved more effective as it closed his one sighted eye, rendering him nearly blind in the ring.

 Following the conclusion of the 14th round, during which Frazier had been repeatedly hit, Futch asked Padilla to stop.
 Frazier became bitter at Futch for his decision, as Ali was exhausted and, by his own admission, at the point of quitting.
 Futch, however, never expressed any regret over his decision.